 and the Spiritual Works of Mercy

 Surprisingly, almsgiving isn’t just about material things like money, food, and visits.
 Instructing the ignorant, counseling the doubtful, admonishing sinners, bearing insults patiently, forgiving offences willingly, comforting the sorrowful, and praying for the living and the dead all qualify as almsgiving.
-That means there’s no excuse for not giving alms—God has us covered by providing everyone something he calls us to do.
+That means there’s no excuse for not giving alms—God has us covered by providing everyone something we’re capable of giving.

 The “forgotten” work of mercy